BryanChrisBrown/Compass/README.md

 # Compass for Northstar

 Compass is your one-stop-shop for setting up your Northstar device(s)!
-With an intuitive and rather sexy UI, setting up calibrations, installing drivers, and launching software _(coming soon!)_ is a breeze.
+With an intuitive and UI, setting up calibrations, installing drivers, and launching software _(coming soon!)_ is a breeze.

 ## File Structure